 GAZEBO/PAVILION: A landscaped area that includes a site built gazebo/pavilion with a permanent affixed sitting area with a minimum of 400 sq. ft. under roof.
 A Gazebo/Pavilion is not and shall not be designated as a Community Facility.

-GREEN BUILDING: Must be certified by a qualified third party verifier according to one of the following criteria:
+GREEN BUILDING: Must be certified, commissioned and registered with the credentialing entity according to one of the following criteria: